alexandratai/Receipt-Processor/README.md

 ## Limitations

-+ Data is stored in memory and will not persist across application restarts.
++ Data is stored in memory temporarily and will not persist across application restarts.
 + The application requires a valid JSON payload for processing receipts.